Arts Award in Witney

 There's no need for you to miss out -

-Part of the Arts Award also includes a visit to a theatre performance, concert, cinema, gallery or similar which will need to be organised and funded by the student/parent, additional to course fees.
+Part of the Arts Award must also include a visit to a theatre performance, concert, cinema, gallery or similar which will need to be organised and funded by the student/parent, additional to course fees.

 Other resources will be required: printing, scrapbook, art materials, sound/video recording etc which will need to be funded by the student/parent, additional to course fees.